General Groups (Non-School Group) Pricing

 What should I do to prepare for our group visit to the Museum?

 Review both pages of your invoice as soon as you receive it (usually emailed within 24 hours of making your reservation).
-Page one includes your schedule, attendance and payment information.
+Page one includes your schedule, attendance, and payment information.
 Page two includes helpful information about your scheduled visit.
-Have a printed map and directions available for driver(s) if traveling by bus.
+Have a printed map and directions available for the driver(s) if traveling by bus.
 The physical address for directions/transportation is: 2201 N. Field Street, Dallas, TX 75201.
 Complimentary bus parking is available.
 Pay close attention to the parking directions that are mailed to you, as the Museum has different bus parking available on weekends and holidays versus Monday-Friday.

 When is the payment due?

 A nonrefundable deposit is due within 10 days of booking a reservation ($50 for invoices totaling less than $500, and $100 for invoices totaling more than $500).
 Final payment is due two weeks before your visit date.
 Business checks and credit cards are accepted.
 Mailing address for payments: Attn: Reservations, Perot Museum of Nature and Science, 2201 N. Field Street, Dallas, TX 75201.